spfuu/edomi-docker/README.md

 ### 2. Build the Edomi Container

 You now have two options: build from scratch or pull the ready-made image from Docker hub.
+The Image (and the Dockerfile) contains all packages needed by edomi.
+I've added openssh-server and additionally i've set the root password to '123456'.

 #### 2a Image from Docker hub